'ZDNET Recommends': What exactly does it mean?

 Here are the best balance transfer credit cards:

-The Wells Fargo Reflect card offers cardholders an initial 18 months to pay down a transferred balance at 0% interest, with a transfer fee of 3% or $5 minimum, whichever is greater, if the transfer is made within the first 120 days of account opening.
-However, cardholders can extended the intro period by three months so long as they've made every payment on time.
+The Wells Fargo Reflect card offers cardholders 21 months to pay down a qualified transferred balance at 0% interest, if the transfer is made within the first 120 days of account opening.
+There will be a balance transfer fee of 5% ($5 min) applied.

 The card has no rewards, but 21 months is a long time to have to pay down a balance.
 If you need the extra time, this isn't a bad option to choose.
 It even comes with some useful perks, like cell phone protection and roadside dispatch.